openstack-archive/fuel-specs/specs/8.0/support-hugepages.rst

 Acceptance criteria
 ===================

-* It should be possible to enable and set huge pages in Fuel for each compute node
+* It should be possible to manage huge pages settings in Fuel for each compute node via API/CLI/UI.
 * Flavors with extra key `hw:mem_page_size=large` are available after enabled and we can use created flavor to start VMs.